Campaign History of the 151e Régiment d'Infanterie - I

 All units are now on the fighting line and fairly mixed up with each other.
 It takes General Grossetti's presence in-person to stop the units from retreating further.
 Throughout the morning and early afternoon, a series of ebbing and flowing movements occur, all very imprecise and at times contradictory in various accounts of the day...In the early afternoon, the Germans begin retreating all along the line.
 Fortunately, to the left of 42 DI the situation is better and 10 CA is able to provide reinforcements to bolster the mauled 42 DI.
 In the early afternoon, the Germans begin retreating all along the line.
 The French V Army pushes its advance forward, turning on its right wing based on the 10 CA, which remains in liaison with 42 DI.
 As such, 42 DI is assigned the objectives of Soizy and Saint-Prix.
 The 151 RI will attack the Carrière woods (north of the Villeneuve), along with the 94 RI on its left and the 162 RI, 16 BCP, and 19 BCP on its right.
 The 8 BCP would advance further to the east on the Montgivroux farm and château.
 The counter-offensive begins at 1400 hrs.
 (Note: there are no recorded results in the JMO of this effort save those of 2 Bat.).
 In reality, rather than a general and simultaneous offensive in any division, an almost constant series of sporadic movements occurs.

 At 1400 hrs Villeneuve-lès-Charleville is bombarded again.
 In case of a retreat, 5 Co. is sent back to its preceding position from the day before.
 The remaining three companies (of 2 Bat.) are in the northern edge of the village.
 Yet once again the companies come under their own short-falling artillery, resulting in an officer and several men being wounded.
 The effect of the friendly-fire is the same as the previous evening.
-As shrapnel shells continue to burst over the men stationed at the southern edge of the village, Battalion Commander Pascal must again order his battalion to fall back to its starting position.
+As shrapnel shells continue to burst over the men stationed at the southern edge of the village, Commandant Pascal must again order his battalion to fall back to its starting position.
 Pascal then reforms his battalion in order to cover the left flank of an attack directed against the Bois de la Branle.

 Meanwhile, the 16 BCP makes a rapid bayonet charge down the heights to the north of Chapton until its taken in the flank by enemy machine-gun fire.
 The 8 BCP, having helping the advance of the 151 RI, is pulled back and rapidly marched to the northern edge of the Bois de Mondement to stop the threat against the liaison of the 42 DI and Moroccan Division.
 The chasseurs attack the Bois de Saint Gond and pushes the Germans out of the woods.
 Further west the 94 RI, 162 RI left, and 233 RI (sent over by the 51 DR), makes repeated attacks Bois de la Branle and environs, pushing the German units back.